 It’s located within an aristocratic estate – one of many in Sintra – called the Quinta da Regaleira.
 And the whole area is coated in Freemason, Knight Templar and occult imagery.
 The man behind this esoteric wonderland was a coffee and gemstones multi-millionaire António Augusto Carvalho Monteiro (1848 to 1920).
 Unsurprisingly, he was a Freemason himself and used his money to create this bizarre Masonic theme park that covers a relatively large area.

-Not that Sintra had no association with the Knights Templar.
-It most certainly did.
+Sintra was associated with the Knights Templar in the medieval period.
 Up until the 12th century, it was under Muslim rule – part of the huge Islamic caliphate that dominated southern Spain and Portugal from the 8th to the 12th century retaining a foothold in Grenada up to 1492.
 There’s still a long Muslim-era wall that snakes over the hills and you can walk along it.
 On a hot day – take it from me – it’s quite an ordeal.

 The Knights Templar and the crusader armies of the first kings of Portugal took Sintra and the surrounding towns in the mid-12th century.
 There is a lot of debate about alleged Templar tunnels under Sintra.
 The Initiation Well, however, is not from the Templar era.
 It’s a Masonic nod to the Templars.
 Nevertheless, I recommend a visit!